SafeDrug: Dual Molecular Graph Encoders for Recommending Effective and Safe Drug Combinations: Experiments

 \textbf{Dataset and Metrics.} The experiments are carried out on \textit{MIMIC-III} \cite{johnson2016mimic}.
 The statistics of the post-processed data is reported in Table~\ref{tb:mimic}.
 We use five efficacy metrics: DDI rate, Jaccard similarity, F1 score, PRAUC, and \# of medications, to evaluate the recommendation efficacy and three metrics: \# of parameters, training time, and inference time, to evaluate the complexity of the models.
 Due to space limitation, we push other details to Appendix.
-We published our data processing scripts and codes in Github \footnote{https://github.com/ycq091044/SafeDrug}.

 \textbf{Baselines.} We compare \method with the following baselines from different perspectives: standard Logistic Regression (LR), multi-label classification approach: Ensemble Classifier Chain (ECC), \cite{read2009classifier}, RNN-based approach: RETAIN \cite{choi2016retain}, instance-based approach: LEAP \cite{zhang2017leap}, longitudinal memory-based approaches: DMNC \cite{le2018dual} and GAMENet \cite{shang2019gamenet}. \cite{shang2019pre} is not considered a baseline since it requires extra ontology data.
-We also compared \method with its two model variants.
-We use $\method_{L}$ to denote the model with only bipartite encoder (local, L) and $\method_{G}$ for the model with only the MPNN encoder (global, G).
-In implementation, we use $\mathbf{m}_l^{(t)}$ and $\mathbf{m}_g^{(t)}$ as the final drug representation for $\method_{L}$ and $\method_{G}$, respectively.
+We also compared \method with its two model variants: $\method_{L}$ is for the model with only bipartite encoder (local, L) and $\method_{G}$ for the model with only the MPNN encoder (global, G).
+In implementation, we use $\mathbf{m}_l^{(t)}$ and $\mathbf{m}_g^{(t)}$ as the final drug representation for them, respectively.

 \textbf{Performance Comparison.} From Table~\ref{tb:general}, it is easy to see the drug sequence generation models LEAP, DMNC, and ECC yield poor results among the baselines.
 We , therefore, conclude that formulating the drug recommendation task as multi-label prediction might be more straightforward and effective.
 LR and RETAIN do not consider the DDI information, so they output undesirable DDI rate.
 The recommendations given by GAMENet are based on historical combinations, however, real medication records usually contain high DDI rate, e.g., around 8\% in \textit{MIMIC-III}, so it also provides a high DDI rate.
 Moreover, the performance of two variants, $\method_{L}$ and $\method_{G}$, show that both of the molecular encoders do help with the prediction.
 Overall, our \method also outperforms the other baselines with significantly lower DDI rate and better accuracy.